-I plan to explore patterns and codes future on in the year but for now I’m focusing on the patterns in the products I have in my shop.
+I plan to explore patterns and codes future on in the year but for now, I’m focusing on the patterns in the products I have in my shop.
 In particular the Mudcloth cushions and the Moroccan blankets.

 The Atlas Mountains can be a harsh place to be.
 Inescapably hot during the summer and bitterly cold during the winter, the same can be said for the desert which is where many tribes venture.
-The zigzag patterns of Zanafi tribal rugs speak of the rugged nature of the atlas mountains.
+The zigzag patterns of Zanafi tribal rugs speak of the rugged nature of the Atlas mountains.

-Patterns make up illustrative interpretations of mountainous landscapes and oceans of far away memories.
-Rugs can be so beautifully woven deserve to be hung on a wall and admired.
-Many are woven with pretty funky coloured thread.
+Patterns make up illustrative interpretations of mountainous landscapes and oceans of faraway memories.
+Rugs that can be so beautifully woven deserve to be hung on a wall and admired.
+Many are woven with pretty funky-coloured thread.

 I think of these pieces as stories of history we can only dream of.
 As you tell the story of how this rug appears in your home consider the deeper story of the meaning behind the woven designs.

 WEAVING A STORY